Inside the Missouri Governor’s Mansion with the First Lady

 Governor Parson spent more than a decade in Jefferson City as a lawmaker before becoming the state’s 57th governor.

-“I’m the 51st First Lady and so that’s in itself is hard for me to all take in,” Parson said.
-“It’s not an elected position, it’s not a paid position, s I try to make the most of it by sharing with Missourians.”
+“I’m the 51st First Lady and so that’s in itself is hard for me to all take in,” said Parson.
+“It’s not an elected position, it’s not a paid position, I try to make the most of it by sharing with Missourians.”

 The Governor’s Mansion has three floors and a basement where the staff works.
 The first floor is open for tours to showcase the state’s history.

-“The second and third floor are considered the residence of the mansion and that’s what we occupy,” Parson said.
+“The second and third floor are considered the residence of the mansion and that’s what we occupy.”

 Pieces of furniture, like the collection from the 1904 World’s Fair is one of the First Lady’s favorite things.